 With the help of the University Research Council and the University COVID-19 Budget and Logistics Committee, we have been working to create the necessary application documents in order to restart RSCA activities both on-campus as well as in the field.
 In light of multiple public health and safety concerns, the SFSU administration is cautiously beginning to allow for activities to resume following the guidance provided by the CSU Chancellor’s Office and the San Francisco Department of Public Health.

 For faculty needing to return to campus in order to pursue their RSCA, we request that you complete the COVID-19 Research, Scholarship, Creative Activities On-campus Application.
-Initial application window for on-campus work: June 12 to June 22
+Application window for on-campus work: August 11 to August 18

 If you would like to resume fieldwork the does not involve Human Subjects, please fill out the Fieldwork Approval Application.
-Initial application window for Fieldwork: June 12 to June 18.
+Application window for Fieldwork: August 11 to August 18.

 If you are interested in seeing the necessary forms for the applications please click HERE